gsnaider/two-face-inpainting/README.md

     └── reference
 ```
 From now on we will refer to the root directory of the dataset as `<dataset_dir>`.
 The data is splitted between a `train` and `validation` directories (a test directory was kept separate for final testing using the Web Application).
-Within each directory, the data is also splitted into three directories: `masked`, `real`, and `reference`.
+Within each directory, the data is also splitted into three sub-directories: `masked`, `real`, and `reference`.
 The `masked` directory contains the images that will be masked during training (i.e. a region of the image will be removed in order to be filled by the model).
 The `referenece` directory contains images from the same persons as in `masked`.
 Those images will be used as reference by the model when completing the masked images.
 Lastly, the `real` directory contains images that won't be modified by the model.
 Instead, those images are used for training the Discriminators from the GAN architecture (since Discriminators need both real and generated images for training).
-Note that the three sub-directories (masked, real, and reference) within each dataset (train and validation) have the same set of identities (persons).
+Note that the three sub-directories (masked, real, and reference) within each dataset (train and validation) have the same set of identities (persons).<br/>
 In order to efficiently read through the dataset, the model uses the `.txt` files shown above.
-The `masked-files.txt` and `masked-files.txt` have a unique name for each image in their respective datasets.
+The `masked-files.txt` and `real-files.txt` have a unique name for each image in their respective datasets.
 The `reference-files.txt` specifies for each identity, the possible images to use as reference (so that the model can pick one at random).
-The scripts provided in the `dataset-files` directory from the repository can be used for structuring the dataset in this way.
+The scripts provided in the `dataset-files` directory from the repository can be used for structuring the dataset in this way.<br/>
 The `<dataset_dir>` also contains a `data.zip` file.
 This zip contains the same files as in the `<dataset_dir>` (ommiting the `data.zip` file).
 This can be used for running the model with an in-memory dataset.

 <a name="facenet"/>